 There have been no devices stolen from Wodonga South students walking home from school since the program started in 2012.

-Built Tough: The Latitude 3190 comes with a sealed spill-resistant keyboard and a gorilla glass scratch resistant touch screen.
+Built Tough: The Latitude 3190 2 in 1 comes with a sealed spill-resistant keyboard and a gorilla glass scratch resistant touch screen.
 The rubberised base improves durability, making it able to withstand a 30” drop.

 Versatile: View and write from any angle or mode—flat, tent, tablet or laptop.
 Two-in-ones make it easy for students to create, collaborate and share ideas.